 To improve client access to State archives, the State Records Office, along with organisations such as the Friends of Battye and the WA Genealogical Society, have produced a number of publications which provide guides to various sections of the State Records Office's collection.
 These publications are available for purchase within the Alexander Library Building.

-For further information on any of these services or general information on the State Records Office please contact the staff on the State Records Office Search Room Enquiry Desk either by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at email@example.com or in person.
+For further information on any of these services or general information on the State Records Office please contact the staff on the State Records Office Search Room Enquiry Desk either by telephone on (08) 9427 3600, via email at email@example.com or in person.